Valerie Bryson

 Valerie Bryson is a British political scientist, who has published extensively on feminist theory and politics.
 She was appointed professor of politics at the University of Huddersfield in 2002, and is founder of the Centre for Democracy and Governance in 2006, serving as its director until 2008.
 Since 2010, she has been professor emerita.

-Her books include Feminist Debates, which has also been translated into Japanese, and Feminist Political Theory, which has also been translated into Greek and Russian (the latter one by Olga Lipovskaya).
+Her books include Feminist Debates, which has also been translated into Japanese, and Feminist Political Theory (An Introduction), which has also been translated into Greek and Russian (the latter one by Olga Lipovskaya).
 She has been a visiting professor at the Centre of Gender Excellence in Örebro since 2007.